-Our Basic Approach and Policy to Procurement
+Our Basic Approach and Policy

 In keeping with our Corporate Philosophy, the Subaru Group strives to procure high quality, environmentally friendly parts, materials, and equipment that offer excellent cost performance.
 To realize this goal, it is necessary for us to establish relationships with our business partners based on equality, trust, mutual benefit, and dedication to continuous improvement.